 The best time for wildlife viewing in the middle and end of the Dry season (November to February) when animals concentrate around reliable water sources.
 During the Wet season (April to August) animals disperse from the valleys and move to higher ground, where they are more difficult to locate.

 The birdlife in Kidepo is good year-round, but at its best from March to April for all the specials and the many migrants.
 November to February has the least rain, while June to August has more.
 Rain shouldn’t be too much of a problem in this semi-arid part of the country.
-Migratory birds are in the valley from November to April.
+However, Migratory birds are in the valley from November to April.
 For wildlife viewing, the middle and end of the Dry season (November to February) is best.

 The prime time to see wildlife in Kidepo Valley NP is during the Dry season (September to March).
 Kidepo is however located in a semi-arid region and can be visited throughout the year.
 The Wet season months (April to August) are pleasantly less hot and bring beautiful scenery.
 Bird watching is at its best at this time as well.